Joydip-Basu-Biswas/-Irish_Detection/README.md

-# -Irish_Classification
+# Irish_Classification
 Predict and Analysis the Species using machine learning algorithms.

-Analysis the data by making Relation between Fetures and Species.
+Analysis the data by making Relation between Features and Species.
 I used the Logistic Regression model to predict the species.

 accuracy of the model 100%